react-dropzone/.github/CONTRIBUTING.md

 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing

 ## Testing
 Make sure to test the changes you make locally before you submit a pull request.
-You can simply do that with a `yarn test` or `yarn test:cov`.
+You can simply do that with a `npm run test` or `npm run test:cov`.

 If you make significant changes (fix a bug, add a feature, etc), make sure that your code is covered (the rule of thumb is that coverage should be the same or higher).
 So add as many tests as necessary to ensure that whatever changes were made there's test cases to check the expected outcome.

 ## Styleguides

 ### Git Commit Messages
-* Please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec for your commit messages; this is also necessary for our auto release process to work correctly
+* Please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec for your commit messages; this is also necessary for our auto release process to work correctly (see [semantic-release](https://github.com/semantic-release/semantic-release))
-* If, during `yarn install`, the githooks were not setup properly, do run `yarn commitmsg` to ensure the correctness of you commit message
+* If, during `npm install`, the githooks were not setup properly, do run `npm run commitmsg` to ensure the correctness of you commit message
 * Use present tense; so `add awesome feature` instead of `adding awesome feature`
 * Use the imperative mood (e.g `add` instead of `adds`)
 * Reference the issues the commit is addressing, if there is an issue; see [linking a pull request to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)